Share this guide:

 When it comes to insuring cars for a family, many insurers offer multi car policies.
 These are designed to save you money and make the process of renewing more streamlined, saving you a headache by combining all the vehicles into one renewal date per year.

-Multi car policies can help you make savings on your insurance while keeping some of the benefits of separate policies, such as no claims discounts.
+Multi car policies can help you make savings on your insurance while keeping some of the benefits of separate policies, such as your no claims discount.
 We've put together this guide to help you work out if a multi car policy could be the answer to cheap car insurance

 for you and your family.